miikanissi/miikanissi.com/content/posts/hotplug-dual-monitor-setup-bspwm.md

 out.
 I won't be going into detail on how Udev rules work, but you can read more about them [here](https://wiki.debian.org/udev).

-In order to trigger a BSPWM reload from udev as user process, we need to use a oneshot systemd service.
+In order to trigger a BSPWM reload from udev as a user process, we need to use a oneshot systemd service.
 Copy this to a file located at `~/.config/systemd/user/bspwm-reload.service`: